Gman-Superfly/Interleaved_Matrix_Compression/README.md

 Notes:
 - The provided MLP is intentionally deep (default 380 layers) and may be slow; feel free to reduce `num_hidden_layers` and/or `hidden_dim` in `CompressedMLP` for quick iteration.
 - If you have CUDA, PyTorch will use it automatically.
+ - The example calibration scans thresholds using the test loader for brevity; for proper evaluation, prefer a held-out validation split for calibration.

 ## Key knobs to tune
 - In `forward_progressive` (inference):